Evaporation Barrier for Dark Matter in Celestial Bodies: Acknowledgments

-\textit{\textbf{Acknowledgments.---}} We thank J. Beacom, C. Cappiello, D. Curtin, T. Emken, R. Garani, T. Linden, and A. Vincent, for helpful discussions and comments.
+We thank J. Beacom, C. Cappiello, D. Cereskaite, D. Curtin, T. Emken, R. Garani, T. Linden, and A. Vincent, for helpful discussions and comments.
 JFA and RKL are supported in part by the U.S. Department of Energy under Contract DE-AC02-76SF00515.

 \onecolumngrid